 - Amount of grace period, if applicable.

 - The consequences of not paying rent, including termination of the tenancy.

 Besides the rent, your Georgia lease agreement also needs to be clear on matters regarding the security deposit.
 To avoid disputes, your rental contract should include:

 - Amount of security deposit.
 Georgia State has no statutory limit on security deposits at the state level.
 However, be sure to check your city and county laws.

 - How you are going to store the security deposit.

 - How you are going to use the security deposit.
 Deposits are usually used to repair any damages and cannot be used as the last month’s rent.

 - The condition the tenant must meet for them to qualify for a security deposit refund.

 - Pre-existing damage.
-Georgia landlords should include a list of pre-existing damages in the unit before signing the lease agreement.
+Georgia landlords should include a list of pre-existing damages in the unit before signing the lease agreement form.

 5. Landlord Entry

 Although Georgia does not have specific rental rules concerning when and how a landlord may enter the unit, providing adequate notice is appreciated.
 ‘Adequate notice’ may mean anywhere between 24 hours to 48 hours.

 By doing so, you adhere to your tenant’s right to the quiet enjoyment of their homes.